ski-dot-com/chord2notes/README.md

-# chord-translator
+# chord2notes

-> `chord-translator` translate any musical chord !
+`chord2notes` provides you the fully customizable way to turn any musical chord into notes.

 ## Install